maxmilhas-admin/netbeans-psr/README.md

 ## Installation

-1. Download the zip of the project
+1. Download the zip of the project from the [releases link](https://github.com/maxmilhas/netbeans-psr/releases) (not from download button at home page)
 2. In Netbeans 8.0 do `Tool` > `Options` > `Import`
 3. Select the zip file.
 4. Enjoy!